-As a service of Princeton HealthCare System, patients and families in our Hospice Program have access to a full continuum of healthcare support.
+As a service of Penn Medicine Princeton Health, patients and families in our Hospice Program have access to a full continuum of healthcare support, including:

-- Inpatient Hospice Program at University Medical Center of Princeton at Plainsboro*
+- The Inpatient Hospice Program at Penn Medicine Princeton Medical Center or at other facilities

 When Hospice Can Help

 Patients and their families choose hospice care when potentially curative or disease-modifying treatment for a terminal illness is no longer appropriate or desired.
-The decision to receive hospice care is made by the patient in consultation with his or her personal physician and the caregiver if available.
+The decision to receive hospice care is made by the patient, in consultation with his or her personal physician and the caregiver.